Greg Marsh Enterprises

 I probably won't update this for a couple of days.
 I have a couple of small projects to knock out between getting the cradle ready.
 Since the gearbox seal is bad and I have worries about the sleeve gear bushing, I will disassemble the gearbox and when I install the cradle, I'll install the gearbox housing at the same time - much easier for a one-armed man that way!

-August 29, 2024 Didn't accomplish much today.
+August 29, 2024 Didi't accomplish much today.
 Had the podiatrist this morning and cardiologist this afternoon and have been fighting with over hydration all day.
 I had a steroid shot in my foot this morning and it has not kicked in yet - when to does, I'll be much better able to get things done.

 I did find two rear brake backing plates on eBay and made offers on both.
 I made an offer on a NOS one yesterday, but they countered too high.
 Hopefully one of the ones today will take the offer and it will actually be usable.
 It will need to be blasted and powder coated but that's no big deal.
 My offer on each amounted to $50/delivered.
 I won't go over $60 delivered since it is very hard to tell the condition.